Boeing E-7 Wedgetail: Australia

 On 1 April 2014, the Wedgetail's first operational sortie occurred in the search for Malaysia Airlines Flight 370, helping control maritime patrol aircraft off Western Australia's coast.
 On 1 October 2014, a Wedgetail conducted the first Australian sortie over Iraq supporting coalition forces conducting airstrikes against Islamic State (ISIL).
 In May 2015, the Wedgetail fleet achieved final operational capability (FOC).

 In November 2015, the Wedgetail performed the longest Australian command and control mission in a war zone during a 17-hour, 6-minute combat mission, requiring two air-to-air refuelings to stay aloft.
 Australian Wedgetail crews routinely perform 13-hour missions.
 In early April 2016, Rotation 5 of aircrew and maintenance personnel that had been operating the RAAF Wedgetail in the Middle East, achieved a record 100 percent mission success rate in Coalition operations against ISIS.
 The E-7A successfully conducted all 36 missions, each lasting upwards of 12 hours, amounting to nearly 500 hours of flying for the one aircraft.
 The final Wedgetail rotation to the Middle East ended in early 2019.

 In October 2023, an Australian Wedgetail was deployed to Europe to contribute to international efforts to protect the flow of supplies to Ukraine following the Russian invasion of the country.
 The deployment was scheduled to last for six months.
 The Wedgetail returned to Australia in early April 2024.
 A second RAAF Wedgetail deployment to Europe began in August 2025.

 The Australian Government's 2024 Integrated Investment Program included a commitment to allocate $A5 billion to $A7 billion to replace the Wedgetail fleet between the 2024–25 and 2033–34 financial years.

+On 10 March 2026, the Australian government announced that an E-7A Wedgetail aircraft and 85 supporting personnel would be deployed to the United Arab Emirates as part of the Australian involvement in the 2026 Iran war.
+The Wedgetail will likely operate from the Al Minhad Air Base.